lightenna/devops-workstream/puppet/environments/shared/modules/harden/README.md

 Change history
 --------------

+* v0.0.6
+    * Added touch to stop rkhunter running when rkhunter::cron_daily_run is false
 * v0.0.5
     * Added onlyif attribute to harden::disable_user, as a user that does not exist cannot be disabled
 * v0.0.4